 When members feel that they’re ready to develop an exercise routine, Slimming World provides support, activity journals, and ideas for gradually increasing your physical activity.

-Slimming World online membership packages range from $40 for 3 months to $25 for 1 month.
-After signing up for an initial subscription, it costs $10 a month to continue (5).
+Slimming World online membership packages (Bronze, Silver, or Gold) cost $63–84 for 3 months.
+After you sign up for an initial subscription, it costs $26 per month to continue (6).